jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-06-07 Done Content Changes for Objects Chapter

-- [x] Maybe attributes can be introduced as perhaps not really a specific part of the Circle language.
-It is more of a concept with an explanation of how it might fit into the Circle programming language.
+- [x] Maybe attributes can be introduced as perhaps not really a specific part of the Encircle language.
+It is more of a concept with an explanation of how it might fit into the Encircle programming language.
 - [x] 'Target Objects' kind of puts aside a different interpretation of object references, where all symbols are references, even 'final target' symbols.
 - [x] Attributes section:
     - [x] Enumeration of Attributes:    It has a text that might apply in an application where you might query for reflective data, perhaps for aspect oriented purposes?
 The issue might be a bit out of place there.
 Maybe elsewhere?
 In System Objects?
-Or otherwise in Circle Construct Drafts somewhere?
+Or otherwise in Encircle Construct Drafts somewhere?
 - [x] I might move Target Objects to Pointers now.
 I am pretty sure I want to give it a separate place and might not want to reformulate parts of it now?
     - [x] > Yes, I think I would do that.
 - [x] 'Related Objects': The picture has the labels A and B, which do not seem to serve a function at that particular spot.